paulanthonywilson/furlough/_posts/2023-03-24-elixir-mock-stub--fake-testing-seams-a-modest-proposal.md

  "Isaac Newton invented the cat flap.
 Newton was experimenting in a pitch-black room.
 Spithead, one of his cats, kept opening the door and wrecking his experiment.
 The cat flap kept both Newton and Spithead happy."}
 ```

 Citation needed and I doubt it, though I do feel better having read that.

 Even if true, it still would not not be my favourite cat fact.
 My favourite is one that I read on an information board at [The Highland Wildlife Park](https://www.highlandwildlifepark.org.uk): the decline in Scottish wildcat numbers was reduced during the First World War because conscription reduced the gamekeeper population.

 ![Photo of information board: "The prolonged tragedy of WW1 calls up gamekeepers leading to a decline in wildcat persecution](/assets/wild_cat_ww1.png)

+PS Just saw another cat fact in the news as I was writing this: approval for releasing [Scottish wildcats being into The Cairngorms has been granted](https://www.bbc.co.uk/news/uk-scotland-highlands-islands-65065167) from The Highland Wildlife Park.

 ---